mmaia/training-server/README.md

 Camel Router WAR Project with Web Console and REST Support
 ==========================================================

 This project bundles the Camel Web Console, REST API, and some sample routes.
+You can either:
-You can build the WAR by running
+1. build the WAR by running

     mvn install

   You can then run the project by dropping the WAR into your favorite web container.

-Alternatively, just run
+2. Alternatively, just run

     mvn jetty:run